 Mistakes are something we as humans can’t escape, but nobody is perfect.
-That said, what we can do is try to eliminate some of the simple errors we may might make without ever realizing we are proceeding down the wrong path.
+That said, what we can do is try to eliminate some of the simple errors we may make without ever realizing we are proceeding down the wrong path.
 Consider taking a look below at some of the most common and damaging cycling mistakes made by both occasional and seasoned cyclists.

 Cycling Mistakes #1 – Only wear a helmet when you think it’s needed

 Many riders make the mistake of thinking “I don’t need to wear a helmet, I’m only going around the block with the kids”.
-This mentality is often responsible for catastrophe.
+This mentality is often responsible for the catastrophe.
 The truth is you never know when an accident can happen, so you should always be prepared.
-As an example, the worst crash I have ever had was when riding from a campsite, down a straight gravel path to the wash room.
+As an example, the worst crash I have ever had was when riding from a campsite, down a straight gravel path to the washroom.
 Before I knew it, I was smack dab on the ground faster than I could get my hands up to catch myself.
 Moral of the story Is to wear your helmet any time you ride your bike.